 This sturdy boot is one of the best hiking boots made from waterproof suede leather.
 It’s also a great choice for people with plantar fasciitis who want to hike in winter.

-Columbia is well-known for its winter gear, and Columbia Newton Ridge Plus II WP is some of the best hiking footwear for winter.
+Columbia is well-known for its winter gear, and Columbia Newton Ridge Plus II WP is regarded as one of the best hiking boots for winter.

 The multi-terrain traction system has a unique tread pattern that will grip snow and ice without a problem.
-I consider being one of the best hiking boots for plantar fasciitis, especially for navigating this type of weather.
+I consider it to be one of the best hiking boots for plantar fasciitis, especially for navigating this type of weather.

 Although it’s made of waterproof leather, it still remains breathable due to the mesh tongue.
 Even though it kept my feet warm, it didn’t make them sweaty.